RoryQo/Income-Classification-An-Upper-Middle-Class-Analysis/README.md

 As this is a binary predictor, we begin by fitting logistic regression models.
 The lambda min model is slightly more accurate than that our "optimal" lambda model we found using 5-fold cross-validation.
 This model has a misclassification rate of 16.3% (83.7% accuracy).
 While this is acceptable, we will attempt an alternate method of prediction, a decision tree.
 After fitting the decision tree accuracy improved by approximately 1% compared to the logistic regression model.

 Our decision tree utilizes marital status, education, and capital gains as key nodes.
-There are a lot more observations that are less than 50k, there is a concern for differences in recall and precision.
+There are significantly more observations that are less than 50k, there is a concern for differences in recall and precision.
+However, after calculating these rates there is no significant bias in the model.

 #### Data